The AFLCA Awards officially began in 2003.

 2013 - Daryl Timms (Herald Sun)

 2011 - Samantha Lane (The Age, Channel 10)

 Allan Jeans Senior Coach of the Year Award

-Presented in conjunction with MonJon Australia this award is in recognition by your peers for coaching excellence throughout the home and away season, having regard for prior season’s performance, available resources, player talent and team management.
+Presented in conjunction with MonJon Australia this award is in recognition of the best performed Senior Coach throughout the home and away season, having regard for current season's performance, available resources, player talent and team management.

 2003 - Paul Roos (Sydney)

-The Defence Housing Australia Champion Player of the Year is voted on week to week by both of the Senior Coaches on a 5,4,3,2,1 basis.
+The AFLCA Champion Player of the Year is voted on week to week by both of the Senior Coaches on a 5,4,3,2,1 basis.
 Each Senior Coach votes on their match only and any player suspensions are disregarded.

 2003 - Nathan Buckley (Collingwood)